LlewBach/aj-builder/README2.md

 #### Test that users can successfully view information on all devices within the range 350px - 4000px width, 475px - 2200px height.

-For each test, I went about testing via the following steps:
+For each test, this was the testing function:

 1) Open website in the test-specific browser.
 2) Right click and click inspect.